 Effective employee engagement leads to higher productivity, more energised and motivated employees, better collaboration and improved retention, while lowering absenteeism, sick leave and labour relations costs, writes Lesedi Makhurane.
 In this article, Makhurane highlights four contributing factors to poor employee engagement and offers suggestions on how to overcome these.

 For most of the last century employee engagement was not given much currency by leaders and managers.
 Even Benjamin Graham, writing from a company valuation perspective, had to remove 34 pages of text devoted to quality of management issues from his original 1934 edition of The Intelligent Investor

 because “managers just didn’t care enough about these issues”.

 Over the last 20 or so years, however, this situation has changed.
 A number of articles have been written about the importance of employee engagement and its indispensable contribution to the bottom line.
 For instance, a 1990 study by Hunter, Schmidt and Judiesch found that employee output increases with more complex work (project management, strategic analysis), generating up to 48% more productivity.
 My own study conducted at a South African organisation in 2003 found similar results: the strongest reasons for people to join and stay at their organisations included role challenge, recognition, opportunities for teamwork and collaboration, and variety in their work.
 Another, by Chiksentmihalyi (1990), found that when people are truly engaged in work that is both challenging and rewarding, they can go into a trance-like state where time seems literally to fly – a state he called “flow”.

 Along with challenging work, balanced with emotional recognition, employee engagement is now recognised as the number one factor separating average organisations from excellent ones.
-In essence, employee engagement is achieved through a
+In essence, employee engagement is achieved through a psychological contract

 , where employees are valued for their ideas and contributions.